pg12575/pepper_dialogflow/README.md

 There also needs to be a credentials.json file in the root folder.
 See here - https://dialogflow.com/docs/reference/v2-auth-setup

 There are currently four scripts, only main.py needs to be run using python2.7.

+## Acknowledgements

+A lot of the code is borrowed from https://medium.com/@pwc.emtech.eu/pepper-integration-with-dialogflow-1d7f1582da1a.
+However, Dialogflow and Pepper's Python SDK have been separated into Python3 and Python2.7 scripts, due to Dialogflow no longer supporting Python2.7.